 If you are still racking your brain on which good places to bring your children to, for some fun and valuable visits throughout the 1-month break from school, I have some ideas here.

-It was our first time there for such purposes.
 It was not surprise that the events turned out impressively.
 It was not difficult to see the well response from the increasing crowd throughout the day as we were there since 11am till 3pm.

 This year, the children season programmed is back, again, from 23rd May till 7th June 09!
 Thank to the authority.
 This is going to be another beneficial visit to both the child and adult!
 There are many different kinds of event, what I typically look for, is the Free Events for all ages (winking smile)!